Last Updated: 02/11/2020 at 11:08

-Under the Coronavirus Job Retention Scheme, employers will get financial support from the government to pay employees who have been furloughed 80% of their wages up to £2,500 per month, although the employer can decide to pay the remaining 20%.
+Under the Coronavirus Job Retention Scheme, employers will get financial support from the government to pay employees who have been furloughed 80% of their wages up to £2,500 per month for the hours that they are not able to work, although the employer can decide to pay the remaining 20%.

 The employer should tell you when the furlough period will start, when it will be reviewed and how to stay in contact with them during this time - this should be done in writing.
 It's up to the employer to make a claim to HMRC for the support once it has been agreed with you.